sirisian/ecmascript-types/README.md

 The types described below bring ECMAScript in line or surpasses the type systems in most languages.
 For developers it cleans up a lot of the syntax, as described later, for TypedArrays, SIMD, and working with number types (floats vs signed and unsigned integers).
 It also allows for new language features like function overloading and a clean syntax for operator overloading.
 For implementors, added types offer a way to better optimize the JIT when specific types are used.
 For languages built on top of Javascript this allows more explicit type usage and closer matching to hardware.

-The explicit goal of this proposal is to not just to give developers static type checking.
+The explicit goal of this proposal is not just to give developers static type checking.
 It's to offer information to engines to use native types and optimize callstacks and memory usage.
 Ideally engines could inline and optimize code paths that are fully typed offering closer to native performance.

 ### Native/Runtime Typing vs Type Annotations aka Types as Comments

 This proposal covers a native/runtime type system and associated language features.
 That is the types introduced are able to be used by the engine to implement new features and optimize code.
 Errors related to passing the wrong types throws ```TypeError``` exceptions meaning the types are validated at runtime.

 A type annotation or types as comments proposal treats type syntax as comments with no impact on the behavior of the code.
 It's primarily used with bundlers and IDEs to run checks during development.
-See the Type Annotations proposal for more details.
+See the [Type Annotations proposal](https://github.com/tc39/proposal-type-annotations) for more details.

 ### Types Proposed
-- [x] In Proposal Specification

 Since it would be potentially years before this would be implemented this proposal includes a new keyword ```enum``` for enumerated types and the following types: